This article was last updated on September 27, 2016

-Get a healthy start on the new year!
-Schedule a check-up and get your cholesterol tested to monitor your heart health in 2015.
+Schedule a check-up and get your cholesterol tested to monitor your heart health.
 Visit the UPMC Heart and Vascular Institute online to learn more about cardiovascular screenings, women’s heart health, and how you can do your part to prevent heart disease.

 The UPMC Heart and Vascular Institute has long been a leader in cardiovascular care, with a rich history in clinical research and innovation.
 As one of the first heart transplant centers in the country and as the developer of one of the first heart-assist devices, UPMC has contributed to advancing the field of cardiovascular medicine.
 We strive to provide the most advanced, cutting-edge care for our patients, treating both common and complex conditions.
 We also offer services that seek to improve the health of our communities, including heart screenings, free clinics, and heart health education.
 Find an expert near you.